Article

 How Can SEON Help With User Activity Monitoring?

-• block suspicious logins and signups with stolen or made-up data
+• Block fraudulent logins and signups using stolen or fake data

-• and, of course, reduce all kinds of fraud, from payment fraud to bonus abuse and chargebacks
+• Mitigate various forms of fraud, including payment fraud, bonus abuse and chargebacks

 Frequently Asked Questions for UAM